Billie Maxwell

-Billie Maxwell (1906–1954) is often said to be the first woman recorded in country music, and the first recorded musician from Arizona but she was actually neither: Rosa Lee Carson, the daughter of Fiddlin' John Carson (one of the first recorded country music acts) and professionally known as 'Moonshine Kate' cut the first recorded country music records by a woman during a June, 1925 session for Okeh records.
-Billie Maxwell played guitar with The White Mountain Orchestra and recorded six sides solo for the Victor Talking Machine Company in July, 1929 following the recordings made by the White Mountain Orchestra, which made her PART of the first recorded country music act in Arizona, and ARIZONA'S first recorded female country singer.
+Billie Maxwell (1906–1954) was an American guitarist and singer.
+She is often said to be the first woman recorded in country music, and the first recorded musician from Arizona but she was actually neither: Rosa Lee Carson, the daughter of Fiddlin' John Carson (one of the first recorded country music acts) and professionally known as 'Moonshine Kate' cut the first recorded country music records by a woman during a June, 1925 session for Okeh records.
+Billie Maxwell played guitar with The White Mountain Orchestra and recorded six sides solo for the Victor Talking Machine Company in July, 1929 following the recordings made by the White Mountain Orchestra, which made her part of the first recorded country music act in Arizona, and Arizona's first recorded female country singer.

 Life

 She was born in 1906 to Curtis Maxwell, a locally known fiddler.
 She grew up in Nutrioso, near Springerville, Arizona.
 The family worked primarily as ranchers.
 Her father started a folk group called The White Mountain Orchestra while Billie was a child, and they would perform around the area, often playing at dances.
 She joined the band as a guitarist while in her teens.